zpoint/CPython-Internals/Interpreter/code/code.md

 **co_argcount**

-> The number of arguments that the function takes, excluding any *args and *\**kwargs.
+> The number of arguments that the function takes, excluding any `*args` and `**kwargs`.
 Function calls in bytecode work by pushing all of the arguments onto the stack and then invoking CALL_FUNCTION; the co_argcount can then be used to determine whether the function was passed the right number of variables.

 **co_kwonlyargcount**